anielsen108/Monologues-Detailed/monologues/hippolytus-purity.md

 - `Mocking the masses`
 - `Dismissive close`

-### Silver Resolve — Measured logic, ceremonial control, and forensic argument.
+### Ivory Clarity — Crisp reason and transparent conscience.
-Use the [Silver Resolve](../vocal-energy/silver-resolve.md) setup for these cues:
+Use the [Ivory Clarity](../vocal-energy/ivory-clarity.md) setup for these cues:

 - `Crisp severity`
 - `Frosted breath`